-An initial decision establishing the overpayment of benefits was mailed to the claimant on October 13, 2017.
-The decision contained a warning that an appeal must be filed by October 23, 2017.
+An initial decision denying benefits based upon the claimant's failure to make her job search contacts for the week in question was mailed to the claimant on October 12, 2017.
+The decision contained a warning that an appeal must be filed by October 22, 2017.
+Because October 22, 2017 was a Sunday, the final day to appeal was extended to October 23, 2017.
 The claimant did not file her appeal until November 2, 2017 (Department Exhibit D-1).